arr-ai/arrai/docs/std-fn.md

 Due to the current implementation of arrai, recursive functions cannot be created without the helper function `fix`.
 It takes the function recursive `f` and returns `f` whose recursive nature can now be utilized.
-For more information, please read the [intro](intro.md) in the functions section.
+For more information, please read the functions section in [intro](intro.md).

-This function uses the concept of [fixed-point combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator).
+This function uses the concept of a [fixed-point combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator).

 Usage: